microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Challenge-08.md

 ## Tips

-- Use Azure Front Door to serve static content from CDN via caching on a route.
+- Use Azure Front Door to serve static content from the CDN via caching on a route.
 - Make sure you are only caching static content and not all requests.